collective/collective.subscribablesections/README.txt

            the `Reader` Role on the Folder
            a.
 [V] after subscription approval on a Closed Section
            b.
 [V] immediately after request on an Open Section

+    9. [ ] Support for delegating more than one Role

 | [V]: done
 | [ ]: open